A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Related work

 To resolve this limitation, \cite{mazzola} adopted a deep-learning approach to estimate the direction of the addressee from the robot's perspective, training the model on HRI data collected with a Nao robot \citep{vernissage1}.
 The same model was then ported and tested with a pilot experiment on the iCub platform \citep{mazzola2024real}, but not yet implemented in an architecture for multi-party conversation.
-Such implementation is one of the goals of the present study: after optimizing the approach of \cite{mazzola}, we incorporate the new explainable AE model into a modular architecture with additional components (e.g., spatial memory and action manager) to make the robot find and identify the addressee over its limited field of view.
+After optimizing the approach of \cite{mazzola}, we implemented the new explainable AE model into a more complex modular architecture to allow the robot to identify the addressee outside its field of view.